CrunchyData/pg_featureserv/hugo/content/usage/query_data.md

 http://localhost:9000/collections/ne.admin_0_countries/items?orderBy=name
 ```

-### Filter by bbox
+### Filter by Bounding Box

 The query parameter `bbox=MINX,MINY,MAXX,MAXY`
-can be used
-to limit the features returned to those that intersect
+is used to limit the features returned to those that intersect
 a specified bounding box.
-The bounding box is specified in geographic coordinates (longitude/latitude).
+The bounding box is specified in geographic coordinates
+(longitude/latitude, SRID = 4326).
+If the source data has a non-geographic coordinate system
+the bounding box is transformed to the source coordinate system
+to perform the query.

 #### Example
 ```
 http://localhost:9000/collections/ne.admin_0_countries/items?bbox=10.4,43.3,26.4,47.7
 ```

-### Specify result properties
+### Restrict Properties

 The query parameter `properties=PROP1,PROP2,PROP3...`
 can be used to restrict the properties which are returned